Read This First

 Prompt 3: The following are proposed ways to refute the coherence of a moral system.
 Elaborate on each and provide any evaluative criteria of your own.

-The central claim is this: The coherence of a moral system can indeed be challenged using various arguments about inconsistencies and disagreements.
+In plain terms: The coherence of a moral system can indeed be challenged using various arguments about inconsistencies and disagreements.

 Disagreement on specific moral facts